venkat5ai/moviebot/README.md

 ## What the App Does

 My Movie Studio is a web application that allows you to search for movies and retrieve detailed information about them.
-The app leverages external APIs to fetch movie data, including ratings from popular sources like IMDB and Rotten Tomatoes.
+The app leverages external APIs to fetch movie data, including ratings from popular sources like IMDB and Rotten Tomatoes, as well as lead cast information.

 Key Features:

 - **Movie Search:** Easily search for movies using a search bar.
+- **Automatic Suggestions:** As you type a movie title (at least 2 characters), relevant movie suggestions appear in a dropdown to help you find what you're looking for quickly.
-- **Detailed Information Display:** View movie details, including title, release date, and ratings from IMDB and Rotten Tomatoes.
-This information is presented in a clean, card-based layout for easy readability, as outlined in the `docs/blueprint.md` file.
+- **Detailed Information Display:** View movie details, including title, release date, ratings from IMDB and Rotten Tomatoes, and lead cast members.
+This information is presented in a clean, card-based layout for easy readability.

+## Usage

+The application provides a simple and intuitive interface for finding movie information:

+1.  **Main Page Layout:**
+    *   **Header:** At the top of the page, you'll see the application title "My Movie Finder" 🎬 accompanied by fun emojis and a subtitle "💃 Let's find a great movie 🕺".
+    *   **Search Bar:** Prominently displayed below the header, this is where you'll enter the movie title you're interested in.
+    *   **Results Area:** Once you search for a movie, the details (ratings and cast) will appear in a card format in this section.
+    *   **Footer:** At the bottom of the page, a simple copyright notice is displayed.

+2.  **Searching for a Movie:**
+    *   Type the title of the movie you want to find into the search bar (e.g., "Inception", "Iron Man").
+    *   As you type (minimum 2 characters), a dropdown list of movie suggestions will appear below the search bar.
+You can click on any suggestion to populate the search bar with that title.
+    *   Once you've typed your desired movie title or selected a suggestion, click the "Find" button.

+3.  **Viewing Movie Details:**
+    *   After clicking "Find", if the movie details are found, a "Movie Rating Card" will appear.
+    *   This card displays:
+        *   The **Movie Title** at the top.
+        *   The **IMDb Rating** with a star icon.
+        *   The **Rotten Tomatoes Rating** with an award icon.
+        *   A **Lead Cast** section showing the lead actor and actress, if available.
+    *   If a rating or cast member is not available from the backend, it will typically show "N/A".

+4.  **Loading and Error States:**
+    *   While the application is fetching movie details after you click "Find", a loading indicator (skeleton UI) will be shown.
+    *   If an error occurs during the search (e.g., movie not found, network issue), an error message will be displayed in an alert box.

 ## Local Development